A new finish could be the most exciting way to upgrade.

-There are lots of reasons to change the colour or look of a guitar, from simply wanting a change, to restoring it to its former glory or just making it more YOU.
+There are lots of reasons for having your guitar refinished, from simply wanting a change, to restoring it to its former glory or just making it more YOU.
 Whatever the reason, it’s always a good one!

 Whether you’re looking to replicate a finish you’ve seen, need some major repair work done or have something new in mind, get in touch and let’s talk about how to transform your guitar with a brand new finish.

 You can also ask about having a tribute or artistic finish on your guitar.
-Finishes don’t have to be limited to traditional solid colours or bursts.
+Finishes don’t have to be limited to the usual solid colours or bursts.

 I can also finish kit guitars or work with guitar builders looking to offer something different to their customers.

 The most important part of guitar refinishing is preparation (you could say how you finish is about how you start! ).
 Any surface that is going to be painted needs to be prepared properly to make sure the finish adheres properly and looks as smooth as possible because paint won’t cover any sins, so if you have an old beater that you want to look new again, remember that it may take more time to get it ready for painting.